Home

 Photo: Phil Carson

-BC is running out of the lucrative coastal primaeval forests that have fueled industrial logging for over a century.
-In addition, indigenous land claims are increasingly being recognized in the Canadian court.
-As a result, the forest industry is rushing to "harvest" the last big tree stands, and devious deals are done between corporate and government officials and their co-opted native counterparts.
+BC is running out of the intact coastal forests that have fueled industrial logging for over a century.
+At the same time, indigenous land claims are increasingly being recognized by the Canadian court.
+As a result, the forest industry is rushing to cut down the last big trees, and devious deals are done between corporate and government officials and their co–opted native counterparts.
 The irreplaceable giant spruce grove at the mouth of Pachena River was massacred in 2006 (left), wrecking hundreds of aboriginal heritage trees.
-This crime was against the Huu ay aht community of Anacla.
+This crime was against the Huu–ay–aht community of Anacla.
 It also degraded the valuable wild salmon habitat of Pachena River and diminished the biodiversity of Pachena Bay and the Pacific Rim National Park Reserve.

 Canada is gaining a bad international reputation for refusing to sign the 2006 United Nations Convention on Indigenous Rights.
 Also, at an international climate change initiative in 2008, Canada was condemned for its dismissal of the legal rights that indigenous peoples have over the forests they live in.
 Almost all BC forests are part of unceded territories that have been under dispute since the province was colonized by Britain in the mid 19th century.
 Yet from the beginning, transnational corporations have grabbed and plundered the profitable forest resources of First Nations across BC with impunity, while the native communities suffer from poverty, neglect and institutionalised racism.